zooniverse/front-end-monorepo/docs/arch/adr-61.md

 Example: A volunteer submits classifications at 9pm Chicago, but it's 3am UTC.

 Classification metadata is stored in our database with UTC timestamps.
 If a volunteer's local timezone is Oct 31, but the UTC date is Nov 1 then their classifications are put into the time bucket for Nov 1.
-In a bar chart UI componenent that displays "Last 7 Days", the volunteer sees Oct 26 - Nov 1.
+In a bar chart UI component that displays "Last 7 Days", the volunteer sees Oct 26 - Nov 1.
 As this volunteer submits classifications, their classification count will increase in the bar for Nov 1 (not their local time of 9pm Oct 31).

 ### When a volunteer's local timezone is ahead of UTC